Turkey to help Kurdish 'peshmerga' fighters reach besieged Syrian town

 The government wants a definitive peace with the PKK, but that process has faltered in recent months, particularly as Turkey's failure to intervene militarily in Kobani has provoked fury among many of the country's 15 million Kurds.

-Ankara in its turn has criticized the PYD for not joining the wider struggle to topple Syrian President Bashar al-Assad, something the Turkish authorities have been demanding for years.
+Ankara in its turn has criticised the PYD for not joining the wider struggle to topple Syrian President Bashar al-Assad, something the Turkish authorities have been demanding for years.

 (Reporting by Gulsen Solaker; writing by Jonny Hogg; editing by Andrew Roche)